Duodopa (Levodopa And Carbidopa)

 What Is Duodopa Used For?

-Duodopa is a specialized medication designed to help people with advanced Parkinson’s disease regain better control over their movements and posture.
+Duodopa is a medication designed to help manage advanced Parkinson's disease, improving control over movements and posture.

 Primary Uses